jabbott-iii/DenariiDolor/README.md

 | Sep 3 | EXPENSE | Groceries | Weekly shop | 86.40 | Cash |
 | Sep 5 | EXPENSE | Dining | Pizza night | 32.15 | Cash |

 The Dashboard shows **Income $2,400.00 · Expenses $118.55 · Net $2,281.45**.
 The transfer changes the balances (Cash −300, Savings +300) but not the net.
-With a Dining budget of $50 and an 80% warning, the Dining meter reads *Near limit · 64% used*… no, *On track*, until spending reaches $40.
+With a Dining budget of $50 and an 80% warning, the Dining meter reads *On track · 64% used*.
+It changes to *Near limit* when Dining spending reaches $40.

 **Search**